painted ladies red admiral

 Painted Lady Information

-... spots on wings are characteristic of this family.
-Other common species include: Red Admiral, West Coast Lady and American Painted Lady.
-Butterflies undergo complete metamorphosis, which means they have four distinct ... adults.
-The egg to adult cycle takes about 2 weeks, depending on temperature.
+...
+Red Admiral, West Coast Lady and American Painted Lady.
+Butterflies undergo complete metamorphosis, which means they have four distinct stages in their life: egg, larva (caterpillar), pupa (chrysalis) and adult butterfly.
+Painted ladies ... egg to adult cycle takes about 2 weeks, depending on temperature.
 Numbers of Painted Ladies peak in July each year.
-You can attract these beautiful butterflies to your yard ...
+You can attract these beautiful butterflies to ...

 www.naturepark.com